commitsovercoffee/markup-mansion/src/routes/writings/uses.md

 Before we begin with the list, please note that the items listed below are ones that I personally use.
 And thus it is only a matter of personal preference.

 People on the internet seem to make a big deal about what os or editor you use but at the end of the day, it's about what you create, not the tools you use.
-Like the saying goes, whatever floats your ⛵.
+Like the saying goes, whatever floats your boat. ⛵

-So don't let anything new you see overwhelm you or give you imposter syndrome. 😉

 ---